For Parents

 Further Resources

-Raising Healthy Teens – Parent Resource Guide: This Parent Resource Guide offers facts, tips, and conversation starters for parents to have conversations about substance use with their teens.
+Raising Healthy Teens – Parent Handbooks: These Parent Handbooks offers facts, tips, and conversation starters for parents to have conversations about mental health and substance use with their teens.
 Additional resources can be found on the website RaisingHealthyTeens.org, including family agreements, tip sheets and activities to engage young people.

 Talk + Play = Connect Toolkit for Families: Available in English, Spanish, Farsi and Russian.
 Yolo County Children’s Alliance has developed this Talk + Play Toolkit with tip sheets for every stage of child development, from infancy to the teen years.
 The toolkit includes helpful suggestions from engaging in play and conversation with your toddlers and school age kids, to bonding with your teenager.